 Once you enter the U.S., the U.S. Customs and Border Protection (CBP) creates an on-line, electronic I-94 record that details your entry into the U.S. The traditional paper form I-94 may only be issued at Canadian land ports-of-entry.
 You need to do two things when you enter the U.S.:

 - Check your passport to make sure that the CBP officer has put an entry stamp indicating that you entered on a certain date, in a certain visa status, e.g. J-1, and can stay until a certain date or D/S (duration of status) in the case of J visa holders.

 - Print your I-94 or keep an electronic copy of the I-94 on your phone as you will need it for other purposes.

-You must register your arrival with the HIO within 30 days of the start date on your visa document (Form I-20 or DS-2019), otherwise your SEVIS record will become invalid.
+You must register your arrival with the HIO as soon as possible after your arrival in the U.S. so that we may activate your SEVIS record.
+Your SEVIS record will become invalid if not activated within 30 days of the start date on your visa document (Form I-20 or DS-2019).

-Please note, in order to complete the HIO Registration Form, you will need to access your I-94 record online.
+After arriving in the U.S., you must complete the HIO Registration Form and email it to email@example.com to fulfill your required immigration registration.
+Please note, in order to complete this form, you will need to access your I-94 record online.
 If you have difficulty locating your I-94 record, or your I-94 record has incorrect information, please contact your HIO Advisor.

 HIO Orientations and Walking Tours